Linaro/website/_posts/current/blog/2022-02-16-how-to-set-up-windows-on-arm-for-llvm-development.md

 category: blog
 author: diana.picus
 ---
-Co-authored-by: David Spickett
-Co-authored-by: Maxim Kuvyrkov
-Co-authored-by: Omair Javaid
+Co-authored-by: David Spickett, Maxim Kuvyrkov and Omair Javaid

 At Linaro, we are working on developing, testing and releasing LLVM for the Windows on Arm (WoA) platform.
 This work is happening as part of [Linaro’s Windows on Arm project](https://linaro.atlassian.net/wiki/spaces/WOAR/overview).
 Together with Arm, Qualcomm and Microsoft, we are aiming to establish a healthy self-sustaining Arm open source ecosystem for Windows.
 This involves enabling open source tools and applications such as LLVM to run natively on Windows on Arm.